aarossig/nrfnet/README.md

 ## building

-This project uses the cmake build syste and tclap for command-line arguments.
+This project uses the cmake build system and tclap for command-line arguments.
 The following packages must be installed:

 ```